Tropical Design

 In tropical design, the goal is to shift the indoor environment into the "comfort zone" primarily through natural ventilation (which increases evaporation from the skin) and shading, before relying on mechanical cooling.

-Thermal Comfort Indices: Metrics like PMV (Predicted Mean Vote) and PPD (Predicted Percentage of Dissatisfied) quantify comfort by factoring in temperature, humidity, air velocity, radiant temperature, clothing insulation, and metabolic rate.
+Thermal Comfort Indices: Metrics like PMV (Predicted Mean Vote) and PPD (Predicted Percentage of Dissatisfied) quantify comfort by factoring in six primary variables:

 Beyond basic cross-ventilation, tropical design utilizes specific physical phenomena and architectural elements to manage heat.